Elvira and the Party Monsters

-Elvira and the Party Monsters is a 1989 pinball game designed by Dennis Nordman and Jim Patla and released by Midway (under the Bally label), featuring horrorshow-hostess Elvira.
-It was followed 1996 by Scared Stiff, also designed by Nordman.
+Elvira and the Party Monsters is a 1989 pinball machine designed by Dennis Nordman and Jim Patla and released by Midway (under the Bally label).
+It features horrorshow-hostess Elvira.
+It was followed in 1996 by Scared Stiff and in 2019 by Elvira's House of Horrors, both also designed by Nordman with art by Greg Freres.

 Design

 Most of the game was designed by Dennis Nordman, but after a motorcycle accident near the end of the design stage, Jim Patla completed it.

 The game is a combination of three game ideas: